Examining One of the Greatest Heresies to Attack the Church

 Problem #9: A Third Temple

-While I do not hold to the literal 1,000 year millennial reign of Christ, I definitely do not agree with what the Dispensationalists believe is the purpose for the 1,000 years… it’s because they want a third temple.
+While I do not hold to the literal 1,000-year millennial reign of Christ, I definitely do not agree with what the dispensationalists believe is the purpose for the 1,000 years–a third temple.

-Whenever you hear someone clammoring for this third temple, they have to use Old Testament Scripture to explain the need… ignoring the fact that most of the passages they use were discussing the call to build the second temple, otherwise known as Herod’s Temple.
+Whenever you hear someone clamoring for this third temple, they have to use Old Testament Scripture to explain the need, thereby ignoring the fact that most of the passages they use discuss the call to build the second temple, otherwise known as Herod’s Temple.
 Other passages refer to the first temple, known as Solomon’s temple.
-Either way, there is no call for the building of a third found in the New Testament.
-And since the NT is written for those of us who come to faith in Christ in this new covenant, don’t you think there would be mention and a distinct call to do so within the pages?
+Either way, there is no call for the building of a third temple found in the New Testament.
+Since the New Testament is written for those of us who come to faith in Christ in this new covenant, don’t you think there would be mention and a distinct call to do so within the pages?

 Matthew 23:38 – “See, your house is left to you desolate.
 ‘You’re house I leave to you desolate.’”